January 18, 2017//Tori TaylorLast Updated: February 23, 2022

-On August 25, 2016, the research firm Muddy Waters Capital LLC released a report calling for the recall and remediation of pacemakers produced by St. Jude Medical.
-The specific cybersecurity flaws outlined in the research include:
+In 2016, the research firm Muddy Waters Capital LLC released a report calling for the recall and remediation of pacemakers produced by St. Jude Medical.
+The specific healthcare cybersecurity flaws outlined in the research include:

 St. Jude Medical released security patches for their pacemaker devices following these findings.
 Does that mean the situation was resolved?
-Here is where the story grows more complex.
+Here is where their story of hacked medical devices grows more complex.

 At the time of the allegations made by Muddy Waters, St. Jude was being acquired by Abbott Labs for approximately $25 billion.
 In September 2016, St. Jude filed a still-pending lawsuit charging the report was a manipulative effort to engineer an illegal financial windfall.
 Concurrently, the Food and Drug Administration (FDA) initiated an inquiry into the Merlin@home Transmitter manufactured by St. Jude.

 In December, the FDA released final guidance on the postmarket management of medical device cybersecurity.
 The document offers nonbinding recommendations for manufacturers of medical devices to implement comprehensive security protocols over the lifecycle of their products.

 In January, the FDA took the step of detailing cybersecurity vulnerabilities it identified in the St. Jude device, essentially confirming concerns surfaced by Muddy Waters in 2016.
 Simultaneously, St. Jude released patches to its Merlin system to address those concerns.